New Orleans Wedding Budget

 - Reception Exit Sparklers – $142

-Besides the hotel room (which was a decent rate for such a spacious suite for two nights), all the other miscellaneous costs were small items that added up quickly.
+Besides the hotel room (which was a decent rate for such a spacious suite for two nights), all the other miscellaneous costs in our wedding budget were small items that added up quickly.
 Sure, I could have made my own hangers or cake pull bracelets, but in both of those cases, it was worth my time to not attempt it.
 Also I bought both of those pretty late in the game, so I didn’t spend time shopping around for most economical option.
 I found something I liked, confirmed that it could be completed in time, and made the purchase.

 Add it all up and we get…drum roll, please…